Pupwiz/my-debian/simple-cdd-conf/MOTIVATION.md

 should be a good fit with it's ports, but I want to use Linux and achieve something similar with it.
 Flatpack, Docker, Snap...
 Some of these should help.

 I want to use KVM or VirtualBox, but not for everyday job.
+I mean, I cannot do all development within VM.
+BTW, I tried.
+It's possible to run emulators in another VM and connect to it.
+But it's not very convenient and feels against mainstream flow.
+Sometimes I need just to use teams adopted practices, tools and scripts quickly, without any time to change them for my own environment.
-Some projects require virtualisation as part of workflow, so it's quite difficult to run them within VM.
+And some projects (more and more, actually) require virtualisation as part of workflow, so it's quite difficult to run them within VM.
 It's not always possible to change existing project's workflow to use it from VM.
 So, I need a setup with stable core system and modern tools, but not in VM.

 Fedora is as unstable as rolling release.
+Only gives you 6 months to recover from previous disaster before a new one (while rolling releases are in the state of the constant disaster, which is cool for those brave and strong).

 CentOS.
 I used it on server.
 It's almost what I want.
 But I don't know how to solve problem of modern packages with it.
 I don't like to enable 3rd party repositories.
+I tried to use EPELs, but it's a way strict to the dependency hell.
+Once you enable it, you'll replaces good part of the core libs with unstable ones.
+So, what's the point?
+I'd may use Fedora as well.
 Probably, like with FreeBSD, I need just learn more about it.
 But why?
 It's still Linux.
 If I had to invest more time, why not into FreeBSD?

 Slackware.
 Don't know much about it.
 Seems even more terse and brutal then FreeBSD.
 Don't know what's possible and what I'll get with it.
 Documentation is scarce as well.
 Community is smaller, then others.
 Probably, this is a good distro, I just don't know.
 Still, I'd prefer to invest time into FreeBSD.

+NixOS, Alpine.
+It's good they exists.
+For someone, or for docker images.
+But what's the point in the Linux without systemd nowadays?
+I'd better switch to FreeBSD - it's classy and with base system / extra packages idea.
+And NixOS is an interesting innovative project, but, I'm afraid, not polished enough yet (small community, not very well known pitfalls, practices and workarounds).

 Ubuntu.
 Short releases are as bad as Fedora.
 LST is better, I used it.
+A bit autocratic and opportunistic, but based on the solid foundation (Debian).
-Ubuntu is almost perfect - I used to it, it's based on Debian.
+Ubuntu LTS is almost perfect and I used to it, know some quirks.
 But it based on barely tested branch and bring bugs of it's own on top of it.
 I had some occasions, when kernel bug was fixed in Debian and reintroduced in every odd version in Ubuntu.
 I don't like idea of PPA.
 I don't like Canonical experiments.
 In my opinion, Canonical got good stable system and make it worse.
 As well, as others Debian derivatives.
 Why use them, when I can just use Debian itself?
 It's more stable and reliable.

 So, I made a full circle and decided on Debian.
 As usual, it's just an opinion.
 It's not even well educated choice.
 I just choose what I'm more familiar with,